Probing universal imaginary-time relaxation critical dynamics with infinite projected entangled pair states: Model and method

 For the TFIM represented in Eq.~(\ref{hamil}), we use a $2\times 2$ unit cell composed of two distinct local tensors which are determined by the imaginary-time evolution \cite{Vidal-TEBD, JHC2007}.
 Dividing the imaginary-time $\tau$ into many small slices, $\tau=n\delta$, and decomposing the time-evolution operator $e^{-\delta H}$ into a sequence of two-site operators through a Trotter-Suzuki decomposition \cite{Suzuki1976}, the time evolution can be performed efficiently by updating the wavefunction successively after evolution of each two-site operator.

 To accurately simulate the critical dynamics, in this work we adopted the full-update strategy \cite{FU2008, Banuls2014, FFU2015} to update the wavefunction during the imaginary-time evolution.
-In order to perform this strategy, we firstly compute the whole environment of a two-site system using the corner transfer-matrix renormalization group algorithm \cite{Orus2009, CorbozSC}, which approximates the environment with a small tensor network with bond dimension $\chi$, then we determine the two local tensors which construct the approximated updated wavefunction by minimizing the distance between the wavefunctions before and after the evolution, and finally we update the wavefunction and perform the next two-site time evolution similarly.
+In order to perform this strategy, we firstly compute the whole environment of a two-site system using the corner transfer-matrix renormalization group algorithm (CTMRG) \cite{Orus2009, CorbozSC}, which approximates the environment with a small tensor network with bond dimension $\chi$, then we determine the two local tensors which construct the approximated updated wavefunction by minimizing the distance between the wavefunctions before and after the evolution, and finally we update the wavefunction and perform the next two-site time evolution similarly.
 This process is performed again and again, until the imaginary time $\tau$ is reached.
+Though more costly, the full-update is still employed to obtain better results for the critical properties.
+More detailed discussions can be found in App.~\ref{appendix:A} and App.~\ref{appendix:C}.

 In our calculations, we always keep $\chi$ sufficiently large to make the environment accurate.
+Since the CTMRG contraction has a leading cost of about $\mathcal{O}(D^6 \chi^3)$, a larger $\chi$ requires more resources.
+To obtain reliable results, an empirical choice is $\chi\simeq D^2$ \cite{NTN2017}.
+In this work, we set $\chi \gtrsim 2D^2$ to ensure the convergence of the magnetization with respect to $\chi$.
+More details can be found in App.~\ref{appendix:B}.
 As long as this is done, the minimization problem can be solved efficiently by a linear search or a recursive method \cite{Banuls2014, FFU2015}.
 We find that incorporating full environmental information enables the accurate tracking of entanglement growth and correlation spreading, which is crucial for capturing critical dynamics.